mlibrary/umich-lib-ui/www/docs/layout.md

 ## Setting global content width

-The elements within components such as <gatsby-link to="/components/header">Header</gatsby-link> and <gatsby-link to="/components/alert">Alert</gatsby-link> will be the full width by default.
+Components such as <gatsby-link to="/components/header">Header</gatsby-link> and <gatsby-link to="/components/alert">Alert</gatsby-link> will be full width by default.
 If you require a maximum width use the following attribute selector.

 ```css
 [data-content-container] {